This post was last updated on October 28, 2024.

 No matter to what degree you believe your business exists to cater to your customers; there is a harsh reality that every discount you offer to your customers is a cut in your revenue.

-When you aggressively offer discounts and price cuts to all of your current subscribers to complete their subscription, you head towards a rabbit hole where you, along with your competitors, participate in a race to the bottom.
+When you aggressively offer discounts and price cuts to all of your current subscribers to complete their subscriptions, you head towards a rabbit hole where you, along with your competitors, participate in a race to the bottom.

 4. Leverage a subscription management solution